renini/wcgbrowser/README.rst

 allow_external_content False              Whether or not to allow non-html content, e.g. PDF files.
 If this is true, you need to specify a content handler for the MIME type or a 404 error, "Network Error", or blank page will likely be displayed to the user. allow_plugins          False              If true, enables the use of plugins like flash, java, etc. allow_popups           False              Whether or not to allow navigation that requires opening a new browser window, such as javascript "window.open()" calls or links with a target of "_blank".
 If False, the navigation will be ignored.
-If true, a new window will be created as expected. allow_printing         False              Enable printing of web pages from the context menu or toolbar. default_password       (empty)            default password to send when pages request authentication default_user           (empty)            default username to send when pages request authentication
+If true, a new window will be created as expected. same_window            False              When allow_popups and this setting both are set to True, then all new windows will open in the same window instead of a popup (note this might break some websites, but might be usefull in some situations). allow_printing         False              Enable printing of web pages from the context menu or toolbar. default_password       (empty)            default password to send when pages request authentication default_user           (empty)            default username to send when pages request authentication